What You Should Know About Industrial IoT (IIoT)?

 All the big data collected should be put to proper use with proper insights, action plans, and automation.
 The collection of more data is also crucial to keep the systems updated.

 The biggest challenge in the Internet of Things is security.
 From the beginning, the security of connected systems and applications should be monitored.
-Security by design and embedded security should be preferred since there are multiple components involved.
+Rootquotient is one of the Top Mobile App Development Companies practicing security by design and embedded security since there are multiple components involved.

 Talking of challenges, as with any technology, IIoT also faces challenges in implementation.
 Educating the employees about the change in process, security, data collection, connectivity, and visibility are the current challenges, to name a few.
 Integration of Information Technology and Operational Technology could result in what may be a revolutionary move for the organization.